miheretab/CakePHP-Google-Import-Contact/README.markdown

 **Using git:**

-You will need the plugin.
+You will need the Vendor.
 Using git, something like this:

 	git clone git@github.com:miheretab/CakePHP-Google-Import-Contact.git APP/Vendor/GoogleOauth